 1. The big box stores rule most retail.

 Don’t even bother trying to compete with the big box stores.
-In Kona, Hawaii, where I live, we have Lowe’s, Home Depot, K-Mart, Walmart, Target, Office Max and Petco.
+In Kona, Hawaii, where I live, we have Lowe’s, Home Depot, K-Mart, Walmart, Target, Office Max, and Petco.
 If you want to open a retail business, don’t even think of trying to compete with the big boxes; they will win on price, selection, and convenience.
-Find a unique concept, something that you can do at good margins if you want to go into retail.
+Find a unique concept that you can do at good margins if you want to go into retail.

-2. Franchises don’t do make sense (for the most part)
+2. Franchises don’t make sense (for the most part)